jscottee/jscottee.github.io/README.md

 - Separated true degradation from measurement noise with quantified uncertainty
 - Delivered **data-backed recommendations** for calibration procedures and environmental controls
 - Improved repeatability and confidence in qualification and validation decisions

+---

+## Subsystem Validation and Integration Debugging (Urbx)

+- Executed subsystem-level validation of electromechanical assemblies including motor-control electronics and sensor interfaces
+- Performed root cause analysis of timing and integration failures using targeted test scripts and bench instrumentation
+- Supported defect documentation and corrective action development in collaboration with cross-functional teams